xixicccci/Python_NDI2/README.md

 You need to supply three pieces of hardware to show this project:

-*1. Display
+Display
 There are two possible display methods for this work:

-*Projection onto a flat surface – A standard projector can be used to project the visuals onto a white wall or a white projection screen.
+* Projection onto a flat surface – A standard projector can be used to project the visuals onto a white wall or a white projection screen.
-*Immersive three-panel installation – The visuals can also be presented within a three-sided projection
+* Immersive three-panel installation – The visuals can also be presented within a three-sided projection

 *2. Computer